Skip to main content

 How is an STD diagnosed?

 Your healthcare provider will examine you and ask about your symptoms.
-He or she may ask you about your sex history or other medical conditions.
-He or she will ask if you have had an STD before.
+Your provider may ask you about your sex history or other medical conditions.
+Tell your provider if you or your sex partner has or may have an STI.
+You may be able to do a self-test at home.
+Your provider will need to confirm a positive self-test result.
+The following are common ways testing is done:

 How is an STD treated?

 Treatment depends on the STD you have.
 Antibiotics may be given for a bacterial infection.
+Post-exposure prophylaxis (PEP) means you take antibiotics within 72 hours of possible exposure.
+Your healthcare provider may give you a prescription so you can have antibiotics available before you need them.
 Antivirals may be given for a viral infection.
 Antifungals may be given for a fungal infection, such as a yeast infection.
 Early treatment may decrease the risk for certain cancers.
 Early treatment can also help prevent infertility.

 How can I help prevent the spread of an STI?